888Lucy888/Q-Learning/README.md

 - **Pygame**: A library used for creating the game environment and rendering the graphics.
 - **NumPy**: A library used for numerical computations and handling the Q-tables.
 - **JSON**: Used for configuration files to store parameters for the Q-learning agents.
+- **Matplotlib**: A library used for plotting the results of the Q-learning training.

 ## Game Description